-However, perhaps the greatest truth we wish to escape is the truth about God.
-And to the extent to which smartphone addiction is shaping the thought patterns of an entire generation is perhaps the greatest danger to us.
+Perhaps the greatest truth we wish to escape is the truth about God.
+And to the extent that smartphone addiction is shaping the thought patterns of an entire generation, this is perhaps their greatest danger to us.

-The Christian’s view of reality is based on this: God is the Creator and we are his Creation.
+The Christian’s view of reality is based on this: God is the Creator and we’re his Creation.
 The fall of humanity into sin was caused by humanity’s attempt to reverse this.
 As Paul puts it,

-Life without God therefore, is built upon the delusion that we can find true meaning, purpose and reason for being without Him.
+Life without God, therefore, is built on the delusion that we can find true meaning, purpose, and reason for being without him.
 But we can’t.
 King Solomon applied all of his wisdom to the task and came to one conclusion: “Meaningless! meaningless!
 Utterly meaningless!
-Everything is meaningless.”
-(Eccl.
-1:2)
+Everything is meaningless” (Ecclesiastes 1:2).

 Whether or not people believe this is beside the point.
 This is reality.
 That’s why we have a natural aversion to death.
 The thought of having no more life to live for is terrifying.
 And that’s the real allure of distraction.
 It keeps us from facing up to the fact that without God our souls are but temporary vessels hopelessly longing to be eternally filled.

-The allure of distraction therefore is common to every age since distraction is the only thing that keeps us from facing up to the truth that without God our hearts are empty and we are alone.
+The allure of distraction therefore is common to every age since distraction is the only thing that keeps us from facing up to the truth that without God our hearts are empty and we’re alone.

-First, craving distraction betrays the fact that there are still some truths about life that we are trying to escape.
-It might be our fear of not measuring up or that people don’t like us or that we aren’t really exceptional after all.
-But as followers of Jesus these things no longer matter.
+It might be our fear of not measuring up, or that people don’t like us, or that we aren’t really exceptional after all.
+But as followers of Jesus, these things no longer matter.
 Our identity and our worth have been eternally secured by Jesus’ victory over sin and death and our adoption by God as his children.

-Second, distraction prevents us from loving other they way that Christ commanded.
 The joy we have in loving others comes from the fact that in Jesus we can give our life away without any fear of losing it.
-In fact as Jesus said in Matthew 10:39, “whoever loses their life for my sake will find it.”
-But how often do our smartphones distract us from the person right in front of us, robbing them of the love God wants to show them through us.
+As Jesus said in Matthew 10:39, “whoever loses their life for my sake will find it.”
+But how often do our smartphones distract us from the person right in front of us, robbing them of the love God wants to show them through us?

-Third, distraction prevents us from knowing God.
-King David wrote that the blessed person is the one who delights in the law of the Lord and meditates on it day and night. (cf. Psalm 1:1-2) The blessing he is talking about is not merely the benefit of walking in ways that lead to successful living.
-What he is referring to is the fact that spending time in prolonged, uninterrupted and thoughtful meditation on God’s word fills our souls because doing so brings us into the presence of God himself.
+King David wrote that the blessed person is the one who delights in the law of the Lord and meditates on it day and night (Psalm 1:1-2).
+The blessing he’s talking about is not merely the benefit of walking in ways that lead to successful living.
+What he’s referring to is the fact that spending time in prolonged, uninterrupted, and thoughtful meditation on God’s word fills our souls because doing so brings us into the presence of God himself.

-I would suggest therefore that you try a smartphone fast.
-Fasting is a long held and biblical spiritual discipline meant to help us cooperate with the Holy Spirit’s work in teaching us self-control.
-We only serve one master and fasting is great way to demonstrate to God and to ourselves that nothing else holds mastery over us.
+I would suggest, therefore, that you try a smartphone fast.
+Fasting is a long held and biblical spiritual discipline meant to help us co-operate with the Holy Spirit’s work in teaching us self-control.
+We only serve one master and fasting is a great way to demonstrate to God and to ourselves that nothing else holds mastery over us.